If you’re not sure what I mean by that, read on because you really need to know this.

 This is the cyber flotsam, you should jetsam (or jettison pardon the pun).
 This is the trash that will slow down your surfing and your system if you don’t dump it overboard before it causes you to crash on the rocks of painfully pitiful performance.

 How to Clean Your Computer: Data You Should Dump

-Likewise, your system will pick up data and dross as you go about creating new docs and such so it too needs a “virtual enema” to rid itself of unused and undesirable files and flotsam.
+Likewise, your system itself will pick up data and dross as you go about creating new docs and such, so it too needs a “virtual enema” to rid itself of unused and undesirable files and flotsam.